 So, what’s the difference?
-Right off the bat, it is important to note that amplifiers are not FDA approved.
+Right off the bat, it is important to note that amplifiers are not FDA-approved.
 In fact, in 2009 the FDA released a consumer update stating that amplifiers, also known as Personal Sound Amplifying Products (PSAPs), should not be used by those with hearing impairments.
 The amplifiers are intended primarily for people looking to turn up the volume in certain scenarios.

-If you do have hearing loss and plan to use a PSAP instead of hearing aids, you could actually cause future damage for yourself.
+If you do have hearing loss and plan to use a PSAP instead of hearing aids, you could actually cause future damage to yourself.
 The volume of a PSAP is not limited and can get too loud for internal ear use, meaning you could cause further hearing damage by wearing an amplifier.

 Alternatively, if you plan to use an amplifier instead of a hearing aid, it may not be powerful enough for your needs.
 Sounds may be louder, but not loud enough when you need them to be.

 Unlike amplifiers, hearing aids can be programmed to fit your specific needs.
 For example, if you are looking to turn up the volume on a movie, an amplifier increases the volume overall, but a hearing aid can focus in on the movie dialogue to make it easier to understand.
 Amplifiers tend to be a popular first step on the road to hearing aids because they are cheaper and do not have to be bought through an audiologist.
 However, with more companies like Audicus offering hearing aids at a discounted price, you have more options to find what best fits your needs.

 Programming Your Hearing Aids